Anisotropic mesh quality measures and adaptation for polygonal meshes: Introduction

 \section{Introduction}

-During the last decade polygonal/polyhedral meshes have gained considerable attention in the scientific computing community partially due to their flexibility to deal with complicated geometry, curved boundaries, and local mesh refining and coarsening and also to their connection with the Voronoi diagram.
-Various methods have been developed for the numerical solution of partial differential equations (PDEs) on polygonal/polyhedral meshes, including the mimetic finite difference method (see the recent survey paper \cite{Lipnikov14}), conforming finite element methods using generalized barycentric coordinates \cite{Manzini14, Sukumar04, Sukumar06, Talischi09, Talischi10, Wachspress75, Wicke07}, the finite volume method \cite{Herbin96, SunWuZhang13}, the virtual element method (see \cite{Veiga13} and references therein), the discontinuous Galerkin method \cite{Cockburn09, Gassnera09, MuWangWang15}, and the weak Galerkin method \cite{mwy-wg-stabilization, wy-mixed}.
-For the error analysis of these methods, shape regularity of polygonal/polyhedral meshes has also been studied and a number of shape regularity conditions have been proposed \cite{Brezzi05, Gillette12, Herbin96, MuWangWang15, wy-mixed}.
-The minimal requirement of these shape regularity conditions unanimously states that, for the isotropic case, each polygon or polyhedron cannot be too ``thin''.

-In practice, one typically wants the mesh elements to be as regular in shape and uniform in size as possible under certain metrics, since the approximation error and the condition number of the discrete system depend closely on the mesh geometry.
-For simplicial meshes, this dependence has been well studied under the topic of ``mesh quality measures'' and many different computable quality measures have been designed; e.g., see \cite{ChenSunXu2006, Hua05c, HR11, LJ94, Shewchuk2002}.
+During the last decade, polygonal/polyhedral meshes have gained considerable attention in the scientific computing community partially due to their flexibility to deal with complicated geometry, curved boundaries, local mesh refining/coarsening, and also to their connection with the Voronoi diagram.
+Various numerical methods have been developed for solving partial differential equations (PDEs) on polygonal/polyhedral meshes, including the mimetic finite difference method (see the recent survey paper \cite{Lipnikov14}), \revA{the finite element method \cite{Manzini14, Sukumar04, Sukumar06, Talischi09, Talischi10, Wicke07}}, the finite volume method \cite{Herbin96, SunWuZhang13}, the virtual element method (see \cite{Veiga13} and references therein), the discontinuous Galerkin method \cite{Cockburn09, Gassnera09, MuWangWang15}, and the weak Galerkin method \cite{mwy-wg-stabilization, wy-mixed}.
+The error analysis of these methods usually require the mesh to satisfy \revZ{certain shape regularity conditions \cite{Brezzi05, Gillette12, Herbin96, MuWangWang15, wy-mixed}.
+These conditions focus on the isotropic case and} state that each polygon or polyhedron cannot be too ``thin''.
+In practice and for the anisotropic case, one typically wants the mesh elements to be as regular in shape and uniform in size as possible under certain metrics since the approximation error \revZ{and condition number} of the discrete system depend closely on the mesh geometry.
+For simplicial meshes, this dependence has been well studied under the topic of ``mesh quality measures'' and many different computable quality measures have been designed; e.g., see \revZ{\cite{ChenSunXu2006, Hua05c, HR11, HS03, LJ94, Shewchuk2002}}.
 More importantly, mesh quality measures often play an essential role in constructing efficient mesh adaptation algorithms since they also provide a definition of optimal meshes.